mikaelapisani/google-trends/README.md

 ```

 In summary, for each ticker,category and category type the data is downloaded for the configured frame composed by year_from and year_to and uploaded to dropbox.
+In dropbox there would be 2 folders: monthly and daily.
+Inside each folder, there would be a folder per category, and inside this last folder the downloaded files would be available.

  **Observations:**
-1. *Clean data:* In order to clean the data, a transformation is used in this script, keeping only the columns of interest.
+1. *Data cleaning:* In order to clean the data, a transformation is used in this script, keeping only the columns of interest.
 In addition, the date format is transformed from 'Y-M-d' to 'Y-M' in the case of monthly files.

 2. *Handle errors:*
 - As Google trends has a limit for the amount of files that can be downloaded per day, which is not fixed.